A marketing strategy is a business’s approach to how it will reach its desired new customers.

-Because of the nature of email marketing, it’s relatively impersonal compared to other types of marketing strategies.
+Because of the nature of email marketing, it’s impersonal compared to other types of marketing strategies.

 But this doesn’t make up for the lack of personalization completely; people know that you’re sending a template email.

 For example, if you’re writing emails in a hurry, you might make grammatical mistakes or spelling errors.

 All the challenges are only possibilities that can be avoided with due diligence and good business practices.

 The following reasons are why email marketing, in the right hands, is one of the best types of marketing strategies for small business owners.

 You can track your emails to see which ones are received, which email addresses are no longer active, and which subscribers opted out of your emails.

 It’s easier to measure the effects of an email campaign than a standard mail campaign.

-With almost every email marketing platform today you can see which emails are engaging people most.
+With almost every email marketing platform today, you can see which emails are engaging people most.

 It will also show you if your other marketing efforts are bringing in the right people to your website.

-A new marketing email can be made and sent out in just a few hours and be received by millions of people in a matter of minutes.
+A new marketing email can be made and sent out in a few hours and be received by millions of people in a matter of minutes.

 This will keep your business in your readers’ minds.
 And when they’re ready to buy something that you provide, they’ll think of you first.

-But you may be wondering how you can constantly direct them to your site without coming across as a pushy salesman?
+But you may be wondering how you can direct them to your site without coming across as a pushy salesman?

-But a surefire way to get visitors to your site is to offer up some freebies.
+…but a surefire way to get visitors to your site is to offer up some freebies.
 This is worth doing because you’ll be building a loyal customer base.

 You can send out thousands of emails every month for only a couple hundred dollars (or less!) per month with some platforms.

 If someone likes what’s in your email, all they need to do is “forward” it to their friends/family and boom – free exposure!

 Content marketing is different from the other types of marketing strategies.

-But it does require a lot of time, dedication, as well as some skill in writing.
+But it does need a lot of time, dedication, as well as some skill in writing.